 The reason some IRAs have to file tax returns and pay taxes comes down to unrelated business taxable income (UBTI).
 There are certain transactions that cannot be carried out through your IRA without incurring taxes.
 Here, we take a closer look at the types of business transactions that may require the IRA holder to file a tax return and pay taxes.

-Let’s say your IRA were to buy a property for $1M, but only comes up with $1 down and then it borrows the rest.
+Let’s say your IRA were to buy a property for $1M, but only comes up with $1 as a downpayment and then it borrows the rest.
 Well, the income and gains from that investment would pay taxes on the leveraged portion, or the average asset acquisition indebtedness.
 So 99.999% of it would be taxed, and at the trust tax rates, which hits the 37% tax bracket at $12,951 in income.

 This would be the same situation if your IRA were to purchase a percentage of any passthrough entity with those same facts.

 The second area to be concerned about is the IRA engaging in business activity.
 Your IRA can buy an espresso cart and lease it out to someone who runs an espresso operation, but if your IRA hires a barista and uses the espresso cart to earn money, that income is UBTI.
-If your IRA’s UBTI is higher than $1,000, you must file a tax return and the IRA itself pays taxes on it.
+If your IRA’s UBTI is higher than $1,000 per year, you must file a tax return and the IRA itself pays taxes on it.

 Learn more about how you can take retirement planning to the next level with a Yieldstreet IRA.
 Contact us at [email protected] with any questions.